 Gardens (only) open from 27 May - not the Castle or Hawk & Owl Centre.
 Visitors must pre-book a ticket on the website.
 Historic Houses members must bring their membership card.

-Gardens open from 27 May.
-No tea room or lavatories.
+Gardens now open, Sunday afternoons and Wednesday mornings, including tea room or lavatories.
 A one-way system applies around the gardens.
 Extra parking space available to help with social distancing.
 Visitors are allowed to bring their own picnics but must take their own rubbish home with them.

 Long Melfod, Suffolk